HNGamingUK/syntropy-validator-ansible/README.md

 3. Run script to install required ansible modules `./ansible-modules.sh`

-4. Create Ansible vault password file and enter a password
+4. Create Ansible vault password file
   4a. `nano ~/.vault_pass`
   4b.
 Enter password of your choice
   4c.
 Use `ctrl + x` to exit, following on-screen information to save